 Leading Special Education as an Inclusive Community: Focuses on cultural competence, mobilize community resources for the benefits of families and students, advocacy for children with disabilities and their families, stewardship for the school district, special education program, and the profession, and skills for constituency building.

-Graduates of the ECSEL program earn a Master of Education degree in Educational Leadership and are recommended for Washington State Residency Certification as an Education Program Administrator.
-Graduates who are subsequently admitted to the Washington State University’s Statewide Ed.D program in Educational Leadership may transfer ECSEL program credits into that program.
+Graduates of the ECSEL program are recommended for Washington State Residency Certification as an Education Program Administrator.

-Below is the required seminar dates for the 2014/2015 school year.
+Below is the required seminar dates for the Cohort 4.
 If you will be unable to attend one of the seminars listed, please note this in the supplemental application form.
 We will give priority to applicants who can make arrangements to attend all sessions.

 October 6: Session 1